Double affine Hecke algebras and congruence groups: Affine root systems

 Following van der Lek \cite{vdLHom} we define the affine Artin group as the fundamental group of a certain topological space.
 We briefly recall this construction.
 Let

-For $\a\in {R}^{re}$ denote by ${H}_{\a}$ the complex hyperplane $\{x\in \Omega~|~(x,\a)=0\}$ and consider
+For $\a\in {R}^{re}$ denote by ${H}_{\a}$ the complex hyperplane $\{x\in \Haff^*~|~(x,\a)=0\}\subset \Haff^*$ and consider

 The affine Weyl group $W$ acts freely and properly discontinuously on $Y$.
 Denote by $X$ the space of $W$-orbits on $Y$.
-The affine Artin group is defined as the fundamental group of $X$ and is denoted by $\A(W)$ or by $\A(R)$.
+The affine Artin group is defined as the fundamental group of $X$ and is denoted by $\A(R)$.

-The Artin group associated to the finite root system $\Rring$, or to the finite Weyl group $\W$, called the finite Artin group and denoted by $\A(\W)$ or by $\A(\Rring)$, can be defined in a similar manner, but it can also be realized as subgroup of $\A(W)$ \cite{vdLHom}*{Ch.
+The Artin group associated to the finite root system $\Rring$, called the finite Artin group and denoted by $\A(\Rring)$, can be defined in a similar manner, but it can also be realized as subgroup of $\A(R)$ \cite{vdLHom}*{Ch.
 III, Lemma 4.1}.

 The finite and affine Weyl groups are Coxeter groups; in these cases, the associated Coxeter braid groups turn out to be isomorphic to the corresponding Artin groups \cite{DelImm}.